Eventyret/thai-tanic/README.md

 A NoSQL database would be great for this mini project but i prefer here to use postgres.

 1. Please cd into `backend`
-2. Please create a `.env` to hold out docker files (This could also been used with secrets file but for simplicty i chose to use this)
+2. Please create a `.env` (Where the `docker-compse.yml` is located) to hold out docker files (This could also been used with secrets file but for simplicty i chose to use this)
+   PS: If not using docker we could use the `.env` directy with strapi located inside app.

 3. Paste the content below and replacing XX with random strings
    PS: You can use `openssl rand -base64 32` to generate the random string